simon noh 0rmby 3OTeI unsplash | Feisworld

 • Choose the right music licensing service for you

-• Songfile (distribute up to 2500 physical units, digital downloads or ringtones, or up 10,000 units for interactive streaming)
+• Songfile (distribute up to 2,500 physical units, digital downloads or ringtones, or up to 10,000 units for interactive streaming)

-• Rumblefish (comprehensive licensing and royalty administration service offering for all types of formats)
+• Rumblefish (comprehensive licensing and royalty administration service for all formats)

 • A general guideline for different music licenses